Australasia’s most established art fair returns, taking place for the first time in Southbank, the nation’s largest and most diverse arts precinct.

-Melbourne Art Fair is the anchor event of Melbourne Art Week, taking place 2-5 August 2018 in a temporary structure within the Southbank Arts Precinct and alongside the iconic Australian Centre for Contemporary Art (ACCA).
+The flagship event of Melbourne Art Week, Melbourne Art Fair takes place 2-5 August 2018 in a temporary structure alongside the iconic Australian Centre for Contemporary Art (ACCA).

 Beginning in 1988, Melbourne Art Fair was the first commercial fair of the Asia Pacific to establish an international network for collectors to connect and engage with the Australian art market.
 The Fair's legacy continues under the direction of the newly appointed Director and revitalised board.